PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 single-consumer removal decision needed after rewiring is captured before the index mutation changes its live consumer set.

+The family also mechanically owns singleton-safe layout Transpose→Reshape canonicalization.
+It recognizes canonical and generalized singleton memory-order equivalence, preserves dynamic batch signatures, remaps shape metadata and constant side inputs, and protects the quantized Logistic→Concat(axis=1) case.
+The 291-line implementation moved with an identical AST; its five production positions still call a thin lowerer wrapper in their original order.

 Production uses one ordered pass group for that family, with stable IDs `layout.singleton_reshape_unary_passthrough` and `layout.consecutive_inverse_singleton_reshapes`.
 A model-only preflight scans